BUSINESS ACTIVITIES

 The number of transactions increased

-Our Net Promoter Score remained at 39%
+Our Net Promoter Score increased to 45%

 Bank Windhoek received more awards